 plt.hist(simulation_df.iloc[9,:],bins=15,label ='histogram') plt.axvline(x = test_simulate.iloc, color = 'r', linestyle = '-',label ='Price at 10th') plt.legend() plt.title('Histogram simulation and last price of 10th day') plt.show()

-We can see the most frequent occurrence price is pretty close with the actual price after 10th
+We can see the most frequent occurrence price is pretty close to the actual price after 10th

-If the forecast period is longer, the results is not good gradually
+If the forecast period is longer, the results are not good gradually

 Simulation for next 1 month